 After a further thirty seconds, the boy looked up at the man, and uttered those five words that, in his dad’s eyes, were totally unutterable.

 He thought back to the days when he would ask the same of his father, on similar occasions.
 The mantra he always followed.

 “Son.
 Look around you.
 This is my club.
 This is your club.
 This is the club of everyone here.
 If we walk away from them, where does that leave everything?
 I’ll tell you.
 It leaves us with nothing to share with those guys down there.
-We can’t cheer the good, or upset when things are bad.
+We can’t share their joy when things are going great, or their sorrow when things are bad.
 We can’t shout at them, when they are not putting in the effort.
 This is the lifeline of this place.
 The thing that keeps us all together.
 Through thick or thin.
 Good or bad.
 We never give up on them.
 Never.

 So the answer is no, we cannot go now.
 We will leave when the game is finished, and every last player has left the pitch”.

 He looked down at the boy.

 “Yes,” he sighed, “let’s go home”.